Current Job Openings

-We currently have 2 bunkhouse style houses at Buster Ranch.
+We currently have a caretakers barn apartment, power/water hookups, and 2 houses at Buster Ranch.

-Bunkhouses are often used short-term for interns, exchange students, and overnight on the weekends for lesson program students (both youths and adults.)
-There are beds for 3-6 in each bunkhouse, and the bunkhouses' intended use is to provide overnight housing for students, interns, and temporary transitional housing for workers.
+I house is often set up as a bunkhouses and used for short-term housing for interns, exchange students, and overnight on the weekends for lesson program students (both youths and adults.)
+There are beds for 3-6 in the bunkhouse.
+The bunkhouse's intended use is to provide overnight housing for students, interns, and temporary/transitional housing.

-This bunkhouse style housing is a perk of the job, and it is not intended to be long-term personal or private housing for any individual worker.
+The shared bunkhouse style temporary housing available, is only a perk of the job, and it is not intended to be long-term personal or private housing for any individual worker.
 Living on site in a bunkhouse, is a job perk that is available for certain positions.
 Living on site, is not a requirement of the job.
 This housing is often used in transition for new hires, and can help substantially financially if you are relocating to the area.
-There are many private personal housing options available for workers, in Weatherford and in Mineral Wells, we encourage everyone to get their own private housing as a long term living solution.
+There are many private personal housing options available here locally, in Weatherford and in Mineral Wells, we encourage everyone working here, to plan to get their own separate private housing off of the ranch, as a long term living solution.

-The bunkhouses do have STRICT rules which are enforced:
+The bunkhouses / barn apartment / barn office/ kitchen use, does have STRICT rules which are enforced:

-1. NO VISITORS: Period.
+1. NO VISITORS unless approved - Period.
 Our facility is a gated, secured, private facility, and ALL visitors, must be arranged through the barn manager.
 In most cases, if a visitor is approved, an ID, and picture of vehicle and license plate, is required to be on file.

-If you are invited to stay in the bunkhouse housing, you are NOT welcome to invite others on to the private property, or into the bunkhouse housing - without prior approval.
+If you are invited to stay in the apartment of the bunkhouse housing, you are NOT welcome to invite others on to the private property, or to stay here - without prior approval.

 2. DOGS: Dogs and other pets are not welcome in the housing or on our facility.
-This facility's focus is for customer's use, and for housing, sale fitting, riding, and videoing sale horses, - this facility, is not a dog park, or doggie day care for your pet dogs.
 If a dog is allowed on the ranch, it is to be on a leash, or in a dog yard at all times, no exceptions.
 PLEASE DO NOT turn your dog loose on our manicured lawns or business areas to relieve itself, or turn it loose in our horse pastures, horse pens, arenas, or barns.
-We have a strict policy regarding loose dogs for the safety of our children, customers, workers, vets, farriers, dentists, and also our horses.
+We have a strict policy regarding loose dogs for the safety of our horses, children, customers, workers, vets, farriers, and dentists.

-Loose dogs are not welcome here, or tolerated.
+Loose dogs are absolutely not welcome here, or tolerated.

 4. HOURS Be respectful of others sleeping.
-Quiet time from 9PM to 7AM.
+Lights out and quiet time from 9PM to 7AM.

 5. POWER: Very simple, if you turn it on, then simply turn it back off.

-The facility where we are currently located comfortably accommodates 35-45 but can house up to 65 head, and is always FULL with a large waiting list.
+The facility where we are currently located comfortably accommodates 25-35 but can house up to 50 head, and is almost always FULL with a large waiting list.
 Because of this, opportunities to bring personal, non-sale horses to our facility are extremely limited, and are handled on a case by case basis.

-It is a possibility, for the right intern or employee, to bring one horse.
-Cost per horse varies from $250-$750, depending on the care situation and whether in a large group pasture turnout, private run with shelter, shedrow barn, or show barn.
+Cost per horse varies from $150-$750 monthly, depending on the care situation - whether in large group pasture turnout, private run with shelter, shed-row barn, or in the fitting / show barn.
 Not all care options are always available.